How to Plan a Simple Dinner Party Menu

-You want to plan a casual dinner party, but don’t know what to fix.
+Are you stumped by what to make for dinner guests?
 Maybe you have a great grilled chicken recipe but don’t know what to serve with it.
 Or it could be you don’t know how many sides you should fix.
-It might be coming up with a winning main dish and dessert is stressing you out.
+Maybe coming up with a winning main dish and dessert is stressing you out.

 Wanna know a secret?
 Planning a casual dinner party menu doesn’t have to be hard.

 In fact, it can be easy if you follow my simple menu-planning formula.

 If you’re already a meal-planning whiz, this formula might seem too simple.
 But if you don’t know where to begin, it will give you just enough structure to fill in the blank with dishes that you love.
 Ready for it?

 Main Dish + 1 Starch + 1 Vegetable + Dessert

 Easy, right?
 You can always make more dishes, but these four components are all you need.
 If you include a main dish, a starch, a veggie, and a dessert, you’ve got a complete meal for dinner guests.

 Let’s take a look at each component and then I’ll share with you several easy dinner party menu ideas (with links to my favorite recipes!).